code4recovery/online-meeting-list/README.md

 ## Dark mode

-By default, the app renders in light or dark mode depending on the user's system preferences.
+By default, the app renders in light or dark mode depending on the user's browser preferences.
 This setting can be overridden with `light` or `dark`:

 ```
 REACT_APP_COLOR_MODE="light";